"FAQ’s”

 • Progressive Retinal Dysplasia: prcd PROGRESSIVE ROD-CONE DEGENERATION FORM OF PRA - Leading cause of Blindness in Labradors.
 We can avoid producing affected puppies with the prcd form of PRA with the use of DNA testing.
 A blood sample or DNA swab is submitted to Optigen for appropriate testing.

 • Tricuspid Valve Dysplaisa (TVD) - A known Heart Condition in Labradors.
-Labradors one year of age and older can be screened by a Veterinary CARDIOLOGIST via auscultation and/or Echo Doppler and cleared animals can be registered in OFA's Health database.
+Labradors one year of age and older can be screened by a Veterinary CARDIOLOGIST via auscultation and Echo Doppler and cleared animals can be registered in OFA's Health database.

 • Exercise Induced Collapse (EIC) - A condition which when the ambient body temperature of the Animal starts to rise either through working such as field work or getting overly excited, causing the animal to collapse.
 Rear limbs are basically useless and it takes several minutes for the dog too get on his feet again.
 This condition is dangerous in working retrievers while swimming which can result in drowning.
 A simple, cheap $65.00 DNA test can be performed to make sure the dogs IS NOT affected before breeding.
 (Read More Here) (See video of Affected EIC Labrador Here)